autoNumeric/autoNumeric/README.md

 | `showWarnings`| Defines if warnings should be shown | `true` |
 | `failOnUnknownOption `| This option is the 'strict mode' (aka 'debug' mode), which allows autoNumeric to strictly analyse the options passed, and fails if an unknown options is used in the settings object. | `false` |

-For more detail on how to use each options, please take a look at the detailled comments in the source code for the `defaultSettings` object.
+For more detail on how to use each options, please take a look at the detailed comments in the source code for the `defaultSettings` object.

 ## Methods
 autoNumeric provides numerous methods to access and modify the input value, formatted or unformatted, at any point in time.